azaj01/pipelex/docs/pages/tools/cli.md

 2. **Development Workflow**
    - Write or generate pipelines in `.plx` files
-   - Validate with `pipelex validate pipe your_pipe_code` during development
+   - Validate with `pipelex validate your_pipe_code` or `pipelex validate your_bundle.plx` during development
-   - Run `pipelex validate all` before committing changes, or pass a pipe code for faster iteration on a specific pipe
+   - Run `pipelex validate all` before committing changes

 3. **Running Pipelines**
    - Use `pipelex show pipes` to see available pipes